cvwjensen/springbootcourse/101/person-service-starter/README.md

 ```

 ### Exercise 4: Add Configuration class to produce Spring Bean of Person-Service
-With the project foundation in place it is time to do some actual coding.
+With the project foundation in place, it is time to do some actual coding.
 We should now create a class with the
 @Configuration annotation on top and with a method that returns a new instance of PersonService.

-- Create a class PersonServiceConfiguration an annotate with @Configuration
+- Create a class PersonServiceConfiguration in the package `org.example.personservicestarter`, and annotate it with `@Configuration`.
 - Add a method that produces a Spring Bean of Person Service
   - Hint: use @Bean annotation.